Signatures of the topological spin of Josephson vortices in topological superconductors

+Our results therefore uncover a significant difference between nontopological Josephson junctions and TJJs.
+For the former, an externally induced charge $Q$ can drive the Josephson vortex into a persistent motion \cite{HermonSternBenJacob} through the Aharonov-Casher effect \cite{AharonovCasher1984,ReznikAharonov,Elion1993}.
+This system is analogous to an Aharonov-Bohm ring for electrons.
+However, the Josephson vortex remains unaffected by other vortices in the system.
+In contrast, for TJJs, the persistent motion of the Josephson vortex can be controlled with, instead of one knob, two: (i) continuously using the induced charge $Q$ in the region enclosed by the junction and (ii) using the enclosed flux which nucleates vortices inside the path of the vortex, hence changing their parity.
+In units of electron charge, the nucleation of an extra vortex within the central region is equivalent to an $e/4$ (where $e$ is the electronic charge) shift in the enclosed charge $Q$.

+The dynamics of a TJJ is governed by a modified sine-Gordon Hamiltonian, where the regular bosonic degrees of freedom couple with the low-lying Majorana fermions.
+In particular, properties of phase solitons (Josephson vortices) through the junction are modified so that each soliton carries a Majorana zero mode \cite{FuKane2008,Grosfeld2011,GrosfeldStern2011,Tsvelik2012,Hou2012}.
+While experiments to probe the presence of this Majorana mode have been proposed \cite{Grosfeld2011,GrosfeldStern2011,Clarke2010}, little attention has been given to the universal properties of the host soliton itself.

+We start by discussing the fundamental mechanism behind the topological spin of a Josephson vortex.
+We then derive explicitly an effective Hamiltonian for the Josephson vortex and demonstrate how the topological spin plays a role in its dynamics.
+Next, we calculate the Berry connection governing the phase that the Josephson vortex accumulates.
+Finally, we propose a setup for measuring this phase.

-where $\varphi(x)$ is the relative phase, $x$ is the coordinate running along the junction, $\lambda$ the Josephson penetration length, $\bar{c}$ the renormalized velocity of light, and $g$ a dimensionless constant which depends on the parameters of the junction.
-In addition, the junction supports two counter-propagating Majorana edge states with a Hamiltonian $H_\psi=H+\bar{H}$ ($H$ describes the external edge and $\bar{H}$ the internal)
+\emph{Topological spin of the Josephson vortex.} We start by identifying the origin of the topological spin of the Josephson vortex.
+TJJs \cite{FuKane2008,Schnyder2008} differ from their nontopological counterparts by the presence of a pair of one-dimensional counter-propagating Majorana states present at the junction, with a Hamiltonian $H_\psi=H+\bar{H}$ ($H$ describes the external edge, and $\bar{H}$ the internal one):